nyacho04/holbertonschool-shell/basics/README.md

 7-this script move the file betty from /tmp/ to /tmp/my first file.

-8-this script delete the file betty
+8-this script delete the file betty.

+9-this script delete the directory my first directory that is in the /tmp directory.

+10-